markpbaggett/utk_iiif_recipes/docs/source/contents/books.rst

 always.
 Because of this, there are probably records in our repository that would throw an exception.
 Also, descriptive metadata that is scraped is done so at random and is definitely not exhaustive.
 Any contributions here would be welcomed.

 The :code:`iiif` package includes the :code:`manifest` module.
+The :code:`manifest` module generates 2.1.1 manifests.
 The classes here are used to build the presentation manifest and its various canvases.

 Generating a Book Manifest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^